This month, I flew to Bucharest to investigate the origins of the uniquely colorful folk magic in Romania.

 We drove across the country to learn about the deep roots of Romania’s rich tradition of magic and immerse ourselves in the untapped beauty of this mythical country.

 From perfectly preserved Medieval cities to the tribal magic of the Romani people in the Transylvanian countryside, Romania offers a wealth of untapped beauty for the intrepid pagan traveler.

 Join me on my photographic journey through this underrated destination and discover the surreal, spellbound dreamscape of Eastern Europe

 (Please note: The term “gypsy” is sometimes considered pejorative.
 It appears in this article only when directly quoted or out of respect when practitioners or tribal members expressed a preference for it over the alternative “Roma.”)

-Like most places in the world, witchcraft in Romania remains a complex, and often taboo, subject.
+Like most places in the world, the folk magic in Romania remains a complex, and often taboo, subject.